STIs: Sexually Transmitted Infections

 Gonorrhoea is a bacterial infection of the genitals, throat, rectum or eyes.
 This STI can cause pelvic infections, infertility and chronic pelvic pain in women.
 In men it can cause chronic discomfort in the testicles and sometimes infertility.
 It is usually treated with a single antibiotic injection.

 Warts, also called Human Papilloma Virus (HPV) infection, is very common and can cause small lumps around the vagina and anus in women, and on the penis and around the anus in men.
 Wart virus infection has been linked with cervical cancer: all women over 20 should have regular cervical smears.

-At Anamata CAFE or your doctor there is a free HPV vaccine available for girls under 20 years of age, if you haven’t had the vaccination at school.
+At Anamata CAFE or your doctor there is a free HPV vaccine available to boys and girls 26 and younger, if you haven’t had the vaccination at school.
 The HPV vaccine is very effective and we have seen a big reduction in warts.